"TOWARD A SCIENCE OF CONSCIOUSNESS

 035 1st-, 2nd- & Third-Person Perspectives - Chair: Jonathan Shear 2 $18.00

-C. de Quincey, Intersubjectivity: exploring consciousness from the
+C. de Quincey, Intersubjectivity: exploring consciousness from the second-person perspective.

 I. West, The anomaly: a moment in the story of consciousness.